vuejs/vetur/docs/setup.md

 ### Path mapping

-- If you want to get intellisense of go to definition or component and props autocomplete when use absolute path.You can set example below.
+- Components imported by non relative path need path mapping configuration.Vetur needs knowledge about your project to resolve component.
+This is similar to [Webapck's alias](https://webpack.js.org/configuration/resolve/) or [TypeScript's path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html).

+Path mapping configuration in Vetur is the same as that in TypeScript.
+You need to add `tsconfig.json` or `jsconfig.json` in your project and add `paths` option in the json.

+You can set example below.

+Project layou:

 ```html
 └── src